BPS Invariants for 3-Manifolds at Rational Level $K$: WRT invariants and homological blocks for at other roots of unity

 \section{WRT invariants and homological blocks for $G=SU(2)$ at other roots of unity}

-In \cite{Lawrence-Rozansky}, in addition to the standard root of unity $q=e^{2\pi i \frac{1}{K}}$ where $K \in \mathbb{Z}$, Lawrence and Rozansky also considered the WRT invariant of a certain class of Seifert manifolds at other roots of unity by considering the Galois action.
+In \cite{Lawrence-Rozansky}, in addition to the case of the standard root of unity $q=e^{\frac{2\pi i}{K}}$ where $K \in \mathbb{Z}$, the WRT invariant of a certain infinite family of Seifert manifolds at other roots of unity was also obtained.
 As in the case of the standard root of unity, we would like to express the WRT invariant at other roots of unity in terms of the homological blocks.